 The Nature of the Problem

 This problem has been simmering for some time in the QI and research communities.
-Recently, it drew the attention of policymakers and the public because of a QI activity that dramatically reduced infection rates in intensive care units in 67 Michigan hospitals (see box, “Avoiding Deadly Infections—and Red Tape”).
+In 2007, it came to the attention of policymakers and the public because of a QI activity that dramatically reduced infection rates in intensive care units in 67 Michigan hospitals.
+(See “Avoiding Deadly Infections—and Red Tape.”)
 An anonymous report to OHRP alleged that the project was human subjects research and violated the federal regulations.
 OHRP agreed, and in its initial determination letter said that investigators should have obtained local IRB approval for the project at each hospital, as well as informed consent from both the health care workers and the ICU patients involved.
 The ruling was controversial and attracted significant media attention.
 A resolution was ultimately achieved in this case, but for QI practitioners, it has not resolved the uncertainty about how to interpret the regulations in the future.